TRACON (series): Gameplay

-DOS
+MS-DOS

-One example, version 1.5 of the software, was shipped on three 5.25-inch, 360K floppy disks.
+Version 1.5 of the software was shipped on three 5.25-inch, 360K floppy disks.
 It ran on an 8088-based PC with a single 5.25-inch floppy disk drive, DOS 2, 256KB RAM, and an EGA or 640x480 VGA display.
 This version would also run on a Hercules-type monochrome 720x348 graphics card.
 A series of submenus allowed configuration changes to the game.
 A running dialog appeared in text near the bottom of the screen.
-Changes to aircraft status were displayed by standardized text phrases such as, "AA34 is landing."
+Changes to aircraft status were displayed by standardized text phrases such as "AA34 is landing."

-Simulated paper strips allowed the player to see pending flight plans and aircraft within your sector.
+Simulated paper strips allowed the player to see pending flight plans and aircraft within their sector.
 Just before an aircraft called to make a first request, their paper strip would appear on the screen.
 It showed their requested altitude, aircraft type, start and end points.
 After an aircraft was handed off to an approach or another sector, its paper strip would disappear.

-Users could choose crosswind directions and speeds, whether pilots were talented or sometimes missed instructions, and how many aircraft were present over what length of time.
-The degree of difficulty was varied by these settings.
-For example, the user could choose perfect pilots, no crosswinds, and 10 aircraft over 20 minutes.
+To vary the difficulty of the game, users could choose crosswind directions and speeds, whether pilots were talented or sometimes missed instructions, and how many aircraft were present over what length of time.
 The system randomized the aircraft behavior.
 Sometimes, four aircraft would call within seconds, requesting the player's attention.
 Other times the player would have time to concentrate on getting an aircraft cleanly handed off to a tower for an approach.

-Time was a central theme.
-If a player ignored an aircraft's request to take off, the game would begin to nag, "AA34 running out of fuel."
+Time is a central mechanic.
+If a player ignored an aircraft's request to take off, the aircraft could eventually run out of fuel.
 The game could be paused, but with a cost of thousands of deducted points.
 The game documentation suggested that real air traffic could not be paused.